 The real problem comes in maintaining that same connection and all the others that you have made.
 In fact, it is most likely that at this initial stage you will build a host of new connections to the Snowflake data warehouse, because why not stream events, JSON files, and graph-related information as well?
 It only increases the ROI on the project, right?
 But keep in mind, these new integrations will be in addition to all the other independently managed connections that have been made over the years between existing critical systems.
 Unwittingly, users have expanded a series of new integration points in the effort to consolidate the hardware and the assorted accoutrement of a data warehouse, ultimately leaving the transformation of the organization incomplete.
-In a common Fortune 2000 enterprise, here is a day-to-day example of this anti-pattern.
 But how can we consolidate streaming integration jobs and batch jobs, or even operationalize data movement with SLA’s, failover, and security controls?

 StreamSets has a rich tradition of performing complex data ingestion routines for some of the world’s largest commercial enterprises and demanding national governments.
 StreamSets is one of the only Snowflake partners with the ability to send data directly to Snowpipe, and when combined with other enterprise grade capabilities on the StreamSets Data Operations Platform – such as data drift processors, intelligent pipeline sensors, Kubernetes provisioning agents, or built in data protection – it is the only Snowflake partner that can provide policy driven data protections while infinitely scaling pipelines in Kubernetes, and that can continue to process data in the face of ever changing schemas.
 This also doesn’t include the ability run edge pipelines, pre-made testing framework or implement machine learning in the data stream itself.
 But that is another discussion for another day.